lighthouseitsecurity/weaponizedXSS/CMS/Drupal/README.md

 # Drupal

-Drupal is a free and open-source web CMS written in PHP and distributed under the GNU General Public License.
+Drupal is a free and open-source web CMS written in PHP.

 As of 2025, Drupal holds a 1.2% market share for CMS-powered websites (0.8% of all websites).